Southern Fried Okra

 - Line a large baking sheet with paper towels then add a wire rack on top.
 Place a wire rack over a second baking sheet and set both aside.

 - Add the flour, cornmeal, garlic salt, onion powder, paprika, and pepper to a gallon-sized Ziploc bag.
-Close the top and mix the ingredients until well combined.¾ cup all-purpose flour¾ cup cornmeal2 teaspoons garlic salt½ teaspoon onion powder½ teaspoon sweet paprika¼ teaspoon ground black pepper
+Close the top and mix the ingredients until well combined.¾ cup all-purpose flour¾ cup cornmeal2 teaspoons garlic salt½ teaspoon onion powder½ teaspoon sweet paprika¼ teaspoon black pepper

 - Work in batches and portion out about ¼ cup of the okra at a time.
 Let the excess buttermilk drip off, and place the pieces into the bag.
 Close the bag, and toss the okra around until it’s well coated.